raphaelisms/loreto/_staff_members/john-doe.md

 phone_extension: "11"
 ---

-With an interest in employment law, John works tirelessly to improve workplaces.
+With an interest in Electricity, John works tirelessly to improve workplace electricity.